Automattic/themes/lois/readme.txt

 == Description ==

 A theme in homage to George Lois, visionary American Art Director, and author.
 We will all miss your big ideas.
 Rest in Peace, George.
-From the Creative People of Automattic
+From the Creative People of Automattic.

 == Changelog ==